Matoking/nanolib/docs/tutorial.rst

 To wrap up this tutorial, here's the entire process from start to finish in a single commented Python script.

-This tutorial only scraped the surface of what `pynanocurrency` is capable of.
+This tutorial only scraped the surface of what `nanolib` is capable of.
 You can continue by reading the API documentation if you're interested in what else the library can do.

 .. code-block:: python

-   from nanocurrency import Block, generate_account_id, generate_account_private_key
+   from nanolib import Block, generate_account_id, generate_account_private_key

    import requests